 For more FormFollowsFashion stay tuned!
 Till next time!!

-Architecture: Bishop Edward King Chapel, Oxford _ Niall McLaughlin Architects
+Architecture: Bishop Edward King Chapel in Oxford, UK, designed by Niall McLaughlin Architects

 Folds in volume

-Architecture: Serpentine Gallery Pavillion, London _ Daniel Libeskind
+Architecture: Serpentine Gallery Pavillion in London, UK, designed by Daniel Libeskind

 Fashion: Hussein Chalayan

-Architecture: Hongkou SOHO office building, Shanghai _ Kengo Kuma
+Architecture: Hongkou SOHO office building in Shanghai, China, designed by Kengo Kuma

 Fashion: Issay Miyake SS16

-Architecture: Selfridges department store, Birmingham _ Future Systems
+Architecture: Selfridges department store in Birmingham, UK, designed by Future Systems

 Fashion: Paco Rabanne Spring 2012